 How Does Ripple Work and What Technology is Behind It?

 Unlike other cryptocurrencies, Ripple doesn't rely on blockchain technology.
 XRP coins aren't mined, and there is no Proof of Work or Proof of Stake protocol.
 For processing and verifying transactions, it has created and patented a proprietary technology called Ripple Protocol Consensus Algorithm (RPCA).
 It means that to verify a transaction, all nodes on the network should unanimously agree.
-This is one of the reasons why Ripple transactions are comparatively cheaper and use less power relative to Bitcoin.
+This is one of the reasons why XRP transactions are comparatively cheaper and use less power relative to Bitcoin.

 In order to ensure seamless transactions between two parties, Ripple relies on a medium called Gateway, which acts as a link of trust for each party.
 The same medium also sends and receives all forms of currencies to public addresses using RippleNet.
 Both businesses and individuals can sign up and initiate a gateway to authorise them to act as a middleman to complete the exchange.
 XRP coins play the role of bridge currency without any bias towards digital or fiat currencies.